Wiktor Thommée: Second World War

 At the outbreak of the Invasion of Poland, on 1 September 1939, Thommée assumed the command over the Piotrków Operational Group, one of Polish Army Corps within the Łódź Army.
 Renamed to Thommée Operational Group on 6 September, the unit was the only part of the Łódź Army not to suffer tremendous losses during the retreat from the borders.
 After Gen. Juliusz Rómmel left his army for Warsaw, Wiktor Thommée managed to reorganise the withdrawing forces of the Łódź Army and fight the battle of Cyrusowa Wola on 8 September, in which he defeated the German 10th Infantry Division.
 After the battle, on 13 September his forces moved to the Modlin Fortress, where Thommée assumed the command of the Modlin Army.
 Besieged, the forces under his command defended the area until 29 September.
 Due to lack of supplies, food and water, Gen. Thommée negotiated the capitulation of his forces under the condition that all the soldiers were to be treated as prisoners of war and were to be set free.

 Although initially the Germans honoured the treaty, on 7 November 1939, Thommée was arrested along with a large part of his staff and was sent to Germany.
-He spent the remaining part of World War II in various Nazi POW camps.
-Initially in Oflag IV-B Koenigstein and Stalag I-B Hohenstein, he was then transferred to Oflag VIII-E Johannisbrunn.
+He spent the remaining part of World War II in various German prisoner-of-war camps.
+Initially in Oflag IV-B Koenigstein and Stalag I-B Hohenstein, he was transferred to Oflag VIII-E Johannisbrunn.
 In 1942 he was sent to Oflag VII-A Murnau, from where he undertook numerous escape attempts and was finally sent to Oflag VI-B Dössel.

 Liberated in 1945, he moved to the United Kingdom, where in April he joined the Polish Armed Forces in the West.
-Unlike most of his war-time colleagues, in January 1947 he returned to Communist-held Poland.
+Unlike most of his war-time colleagues, in January 1947 he returned to communist Poland.
 Formally accepted into the army, he was retired and deprived of his pension.
 He lived in poverty in Gdynia, at times working as a janitor.
 It was not until the death of Bolesław Bierut and the political thaw of 1956 that Wiktor Thommée was granted with a pension and a flat in Warsaw.

 He died on 12 September 1962 and was buried in the Alley of the Meritorious in Warsaw's Powązki Military Cemetery.
-On 1 January 1964 he was posthumously promoted to the rank of division general (Lt.Gen.).
+On 1 January 1964 he was posthumously promoted to the rank of division general (Lt.
+Gen.).